xrazis/haris.razis.com/content/posts/cappadocia.md

 After five days of travel we would arrive at Göreme, our peak destination, and the furthest we would venture into Turkey.
 We did not choose the fastest road there but rather planned a little detour to see Tuz Golu, one of the largest hypersaline lakes in the world!
-Unfortunately, we did not go through the lake from a dirt road the locals use, as I deemed it too risky given the fact it rained the night before, and that we did not have enough daylight left.
+Unfortunately, we did not go through the lake from a dirt road the locals use, as I deemed it too risky given the fact it rained the night before, combined with the limited amount of daylight left.

 {{< figure src="/blog/cappadocia/PXL_20241017_120451502.webp"
 attr="The lake is 80 kilometers in length!" width=100%